hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 message TokenBurnTransactionBody {
 	TokenID token = 1; // The token for which to burn tokens.
 If token does not exist, transaction results in INVALID_TOKEN_ID !	uint64 amount = 2; // Applicable to tokens of type FUNGIBLE_COMMON.
 The amount to burn from the Treasury Account.
 Amount must be a positive non-zero number, not bigger than the token balance of the treasury account (0; balance], represented in the lowest denomination
 +	repeated int64 serialNumbers = 3; // Applicable to tokens of type NON_FUNGIBLE_UNIQUE.
-The list of serial numbers to be burned
+The list of serial numbers to be burned.
 }
 ```